thomas992/Lux/README.md

 With a fitting network stack and library, this can even be utilized cross-computer.

-This example implements a small chat client and server that could work with LoLa RPC capabilities:
+This example implements a small chat client and server that could work with Lux RPC capabilities:
 ```js
 // Chat client implementation:
 var server = Connect("lola-rpc://random-projects.net/chat");